 - Renthal grips

-- The old seat was taken to Sussex Motorcycles and fitted with memory foam padding for both rider and pillion, it was widened and shortened too and I had new material put on all for £150.
+- The old seat was fitted with memory foam padding for both rider and pillion, it was widened and shortened too and I had new material put on all for £150.
 The padding has proved excellent, but the new seat cover isn’t particularly tough.
 It would be a better idea to opt for foam inserts and keep your own seat cover.

 - I used to have a tall screen, which was brilliant but I swapped it back for the small one because I liked the look better.
 In cold conditions I wish I hadn’t.